Back to menu | Plan

 14.1 - CONCLUSIONS: LAY-OUT AND USE

 The date of the first commercial use of the square seems to lie in the Hadrianic period.
 A mosaic of the stuppatores restiones in statio 58 is most likely Trajanic-Hadrianic, although we cannot exclude that it is a replacement from the years 190-200 AD.
 The inscription NAVICVLARI AFRICANI from the east porticus is not later than Hadrian as suggested by the style of writing.
 It makes sense to link it to the substantial raising of the square in the Hadrianic period.
-We can imagine that the square gradually developed into an informal meeting place of shippers and traders, and that the east porticus was now (partly) reserved for people from Africa Proconsularis. it is only in the 190's that a clear situation emerges.
+We can imagine that the square gradually developed into an informal meeting place of skippers and traders, and that the east porticus was now (partly) reserved for people from Africa Proconsularis. it is only in the 190's that a clear situation emerges.

 The evidence from Ostia and Portus indicates that the reigns of Commodus and Septimius Severus were characterized by intensified economic activity.
-On the square we see three pillars: regular transport of many commodities to Rome; storage and transport to Rome; preparations for emergency transport.
+On the square we see three pillars: regular transport of many commodities for Rome; storage and transport to Rome; preparations for emergency transport.
 I suggest that the offices were used as follows (including some educated guesses):

 East porticus: